Administrator's guide

 1. Open the control panel.

-2. Select “Users”.
+2. Select Users.

 3. Select the user you want to remove.

-4. Click “Delete user”.
+4. Click Delete.

-5. Click “Delete” to confirm the user's deletion.
+5. Click Delete to confirm the user's deletion.

 Deleting a FileRun user account does not remove the user's home folder or its activity log entries.
+Unless you specifically choose to do so, by clicking on the "Permanently delete the users' home folders" option in the "Delete users" confirmation window.

 What gets deleted in the process:

-- the user's “Trash” folder
+• the user's "Trash" folder

-- the Web links created by the user
+• the Web links created by the user

-- the file/folder sharing information
+• the file/folder sharing information

-Tip: Select multiple users in the list by holding Ctrl/Command key.
+Tip: Select multiple users in the list by holding the Ctrl/Command key.
 You can delete them all at once.

 To deactivate a user account follow these steps: